jdbaugher/tripod/README.md

 triPOD
 ======

-This software program detects chromosomal abnormalities in parent-child trio-based microarray data.
-It has been shown to provide improved sensitivity for abnormality detection, with substantial improvement in detection of low-level mosaic abnormalities, as described by [Joseph D. Baugher, Benjamin D. Baugher, Matthew D. Shirley, and Jonathan Pevsner.
+This software program detects chromosomal abnormalities in microarray data from parent-child trios using the Parent-of-Origin-based Detection (POD) method.
+It has been shown to provide improved sensitivity for abnormality detection, with substantial improvement in detection of low-level mosaicism, as described by
+[Joseph D. Baugher, Benjamin D. Baugher, Matthew D. Shirley, and Jonathan Pevsner.
 Sensitive and specific detection of mosaic chromosomal abnormalities using the Parent-of-Origin-based Detection (POD) method.
 BMC Genomics 2013.](http://www.biomedcentral.com/1471-2164/14/367/)

 ## Requirements